groupdocs/reference.groupdocs.com/content/sites/groupdocs/comparison/english/java/com.groupdocs.comparison.words.revision/revisiontype/_index.md

 ```

-Content was moved in the document.
+Represents a type when content was moved in the document.

 ### values() {#values--}
 ```